Editor’s note: This is a guest post from Justin Fauci of Lean Muscle Project.

 If you have any questions or need help designing your own flexible dieting strategy, feel free to ask in the comments and I’ll be sure to respond.

-If you’d like to see what a day of flexible dieting actually looks like, Justin Hastings has created a free report for you called A Quick Start To Flexible Dieting.
+If you’d like to see what a day of flexible dieting actually looks like, Justin Fauci has created a free report for you called A Quick Start To Flexible Dieting.
 It includes a short summary of all the steps in this post, along with 3 example meal plans that show you exactly how foods like Oreos and burgers can be incorporated into a successful diet.
-Justin Hastings is an online personal trainer with Lean Muscle Project.
+Justin Fauci is an online personal trainer with Lean Muscle Project.